logto-io/docs/docs/docs/references/users/README.md

 ### basic_data

-#### user id
+#### user_id

-user_id is a unique auto-generated key to identify the user in Logto.
+_user_id_ is a unique auto-generated key to identify the user in Logto.

 #### username

-username is used for sign-in with username and password.
+_username_ is used for sign-in with _username_ and password.

-When the user has not registered with their username, its value may be empty.
+When the user has not registered with their _username_, its value may be empty.
 Its non-empty value should be no longer than 128 characters, only contain letters, numbers, and underscores (`_`), and NOT start with a number.

 #### primary_email

-primary_email is the user's email address, used for sign-in with the email and passcode.
+_primary_email_ is the user's email address, used for sign-in with the email and passcode.

 When the user has not registered with their email, its value may be empty.
 Its max length is 128.

 #### primary_phone

-primary_phone is the user's phone number, used for sign-in with the phone number and passcode from SMS.
+_primary_phone_ is the user's phone number, used for sign-in with the phone number and passcode from SMS.

 When the user has not registered with their phone number, its value may be empty.
 Its non-empty value should contain numbers prefixed with the